In-Depth Analysis You Won’t Find Anywhere Else

 Now, are we supposed to believe that the reporter (Dahler) picked-up on this “discovery” aspect all by himself and made special mention of it at the end of both news stories, all on his own?
 No one prompted him to do that?
 I’m skeptical that Dahler did that all by himself.
 If he was prompted to do that, I wonder who might have nudged him in that direction.
 Any ideas about who could have done that?

 In any event, what’s not debatable is that Dahler went out of his way to highlight the importance of discovery at the end of both news stories.
-After all, discovery is something the plaintiffs’ attorneys desperately desire, so why wouldn’t Dahler include their desperate wish for discovery in his reports and make it sound like discovery would be the most wonderful thing since sliced bread?
+In effect, Dahler included the plaintiffs’ desperate wish for discovery in his reports and made discovery sound like the most wonderful thing since sliced bread.

 What Will Happen After the Connecticut Supreme Court Issues a Ruling?